 You only have a limited amount of time to take legal action against the at-fault driver after an Oak Lawn truck accident.
 The following statutes of limitations may apply to your truck accident case:

 When it comes to property damage, 735 ILCS 5/13-205 requires that you file your lawsuit no more than five years after the incident.

 Lawsuits for the wrongful death of a qualifying family member must be filed within two years, as outlined in 740 ILCS 180/.

 If you wait too long, you forfeit your right to sue the at-fault party.
 A truck accident lawyer in Oak Lawn can help you understand how these statutes apply to your case.

 If you were hurt or lost a loved one in a truck accident, The Kryder Law Group, LLC is here to help you.
-A truck accident lawyer in Oak Lawn can help recover damages for medical expenses, vehicle repairs, lost wages, and more.
-Call our office at (312) 223-1700 for a free consultation.
+An Oak Lawn truck accident lawyer can help recover damages for medical expenses, vehicle repairs, lost wages, and more.
+Call our office for a free consultation.
 We work on contingency, so we collect no fees unless we win your case.